Snowmass 2021 whitepaper: Proton structure at the precision frontier: Nuclear and meson PDFs

 \section{Nuclear and meson PDFs}

 {\it Leading authors: T. J. Hobbs, E. R. Nocera, F. I. Olness}

 The QCD theory of the strong interactions is among the most complex and enigmatic, displaying both confinement of the quarks and gluons (at large distance scales) and asymptotic freedom (at short distance scales).
-These characteristics make QCD extremely challenging to formulate perturbatively, leading to intriguing non-linear collective effects.
+Intriguing nonperturbative and nonlinear collective effects may be pronounced in high-density hadronic matter, and even more so in the extended nuclear medium.
 Even the structural details of stable nucleons and nuclei are not fully derivable from {\it ab initio} QCD theory.
-The extension of the quark-parton framework to include nuclear PDFs provides a pathway to describe some of these nuclear phenomena within a perturbative framework.
+On the other hand, it is reasonable to expect that the collinear factorization formalism operating with nuclear PDFs (nPDFs) provides a pathway to describe some of these nuclear phenomena within a perturbative framework.
+Similarly to the nucleon PDFs, the nuclear PDFs -- to the extent they obey regular, universal dependence on atomic weight $A$ and electric charge $Z$ -- in principle can be determined from a global analysis of high-energy scattering data on nuclear targets.
+For a concise summary of the common frameworks employed in the heavy-ion global analyses see, e.g., Sec.
+5 of \cite{Kovarik:2019xvh}.

-Progress in nuclear PDF (nPDF)~\cite{Kovarik:2019xvh,Ethier:2020way,AbdulKhalek:2020yuc,Eskola:2016oht,Kusina:2020lyz} analyses was made rapidly in recent years due, in part, to new measurements from both fixed-target and collider (RHIC, LHC) experiments, see {\it e.g.}~\cite{Kovarik:2015cma,Helenius:2021tof,Khalek:2022zqe,Eskola:2021nhw} and references therein.
-As compared to the proton PDFs, the nuclear PDFs have an extra dimension to explore; the nuclear $A$ dimension represents both a challenge and an opportunity.
-It is a challenge because the size of the typical nuclear PDF data set is most/typically comparable to the proton data set, but it has the nuclear $A$ as an extra degree of freedom.
-It is an opportunity because the freedom of the nuclear $A$ dimension allows us to compare a variety of different nuclei as we look for patterns that may provide clues to a deeper understanding of QCD phenomenology.
+Progress in nuclear PDF analyses ~\cite{Kovarik:2019xvh,Ethier:2020way,AbdulKhalek:2020yuc,Eskola:2016oht,Kusina:2020lyz} was made rapidly in recent years due, in part, to new measurements by both fixed-target and collider (RHIC, LHC) experiments, see {\it e.g.}~\cite{Kovarik:2015cma,Helenius:2021tof,Khalek:2022zqe,Eskola:2021nhw} and references therein.
+As compared to the proton PDFs, the nuclear PDFs have an extra dimension to explore, provided by the $A$ quantum number.
+The nuclear $A$ dimension represents both a challenge and an opportunity.
+It is a challenge because the total size of the nuclear PDF data set is mostly comparable to the proton data set, but it has the nuclear $A$ as an extra degree of freedom.
+It is an opportunity because the freedom of the nuclear $A$ dimension allows us to compare a variety of different nuclei, as we look for patterns that may provide clues to a deeper understanding of QCD.